Li Haiqiang: 2006–07 season

 He signed for South China in 2006.
-He was appointed as the captain in the second half of the season as the team captain Au Wai Lun served as a reserve player for the majority of matches.
+He was appointed as the captain in the second half of the season as the original captain Au Wai Lun served as a reserve player for most of the matches.

 On 21 May 2007, Li Haiqiang was awarded the Hong Kong Footballer of the Year after scoring 6 goals in the 2006–07 season.
 It was his debut season in Hong Kong First Division League and he was the first Mainland player to receive this award in its 30-year history.

 On Tuesday 24 July 2007, he played an integral part of South China's Barclays Asia Trophy 2007 tournament when he scored a terrific free-kick from approximately 40-yards out against Liverpool.
 The goal embarrassed Liverpool goalkeeper Scott Carson and recalled memories of Ronaldinho's World Cup 2002 goal against England.
 South China eventually lost the game by 3–1.